 Often, the main motivation for writing your own will is cost.
-Will writing kits can be bought over the counter, or downloaded online, for very little money.
+Writing kits can be bought over the counter, or downloaded online, for very little money.
 However, for a number of reasons, these kits could end up costing you money.

-These “do it yourself” wills might be completed incorrectly, some questions can be difficult to understand, or inadvertently missed, and your answers could be misinterpreted.
-All these things could lead to the will being contested, and would need the involvement of a solicitor.
+These “do it yourself” they might be completed incorrectly, some questions can be difficult to understand, or inadvertently missed, and your answers could be misinterpreted.
+All these things could lead to it being contested, and would need the involvement of a solicitor.

 Using a legal professional would ensure that your will is completed correctly and not open to any misunderstanding.
 Any discussions and information would be documented, considerably reducing the chances of your will being contested.

 When making a will it is easy to underestimate the value of your assets.
 If you engage a professional they might ensure that all your assets are valued correctly, and talk you through any tax implications.